 Search for your name, initials, a number... anything!

 This article explains how you can transfer a personalised registration from one vehicle to another and explains the DVLA regulations currently in place.

 You will need the V317 application to transfer or retain a vehicle registration number.
-This can also be collected from a Post Office which issues tax discs, or downloaded from the internet.
+This can also be collected from a Post Office which issues deals with vehicle registrations or downloaded from the internet.

 Section two of the V317 form should be signed and completed by the keeper of the donor vehicle (the vehicle from which the registration number is being transferred).
 Section three of the form asks for the details of the keeper and vehicle the registration number is being transferred to.

 The following apply to both vehicles in the transfer.
 You will need: